DillonOpperman/studysync-backend/README.md

 This project is licensed by apache 2.0

 author is by me, Dillon Opperman.
-I would lik3 to acknowledge
+I would like to acknowledge

 HuggingFace for pre-trained BERT models
 Microsoft Recommenders team for collaborative filtering algorithms